taurusilver7/forge/README.md

 Map through the added elements to render them in the designer.
 For each form element (Text field, Number field), style the designer component to render them in designer workspace.

+Define the custom-attribute of the element in a type `CustomInstance` in the form-element.
+It's an extension of FormElementInstance with extraAttributes to it.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.